 Clever lets you compare agents, while Redfin assigns you one

-When you choose a real estate agent, it’s important to find one who has a successful track record and who's a good personal fit.
+When you choose a real estate agent, it’s important to find one with a successful track record and a good personal fit.
 You should compare and interview multiple agents to find the best match.

-With Clever, you get to choose between 2–3 vetted agents, and you can request even more if you'd like.
+With Clever, you can compare multiple agents and request even more if you'd like.
 You have no obligation to work with any of the agents Clever recommends.

 Redfin doesn’t let you choose which agent you work with.
 You could get a great agent, but you also risk getting an agent who isn’t right for your situation.